Lean Change

 Theoretical Foundation:

-Combines the Build-Measure-Learn cycle (Lean Startup) with the ADKAR framework (Change Management) and agile sprints, always placing the human at the center of the transformation process.
+Lean Change combines the Build-Measure-Learn cycle from Lean Startup with the ADKAR model from Change Management and Agile sprints, always keeping the human being at the center of the transformation process.

-The primary issue in organizational transformations arises from:
+The main challenges in organizational transformations often stem from:

 Key Elements:

-1. Transformed Motivation: Align personal and organizational objectives.
+1. Transformed Motivation: Align personal and organizational goals

-2. Agile Experiments: Validate changes with short sprints (2-4 weeks).
+2. Agile Experiments: Validate change through short sprints (2–4 weeks)

 Practical Example:

-A team applies Lean Change to digitize processes:
+A team applies Lean Change to digitalize internal processes:

-Result: +40% early adoption compared to traditional approaches, by prioritizing human value over rigid plans.
++40% early adoption compared to traditional approaches, by prioritizing human value over rigid planning

 Theoretical Foundation:

-This approach combines the PDCA (Plan-Do-Check-Act) cycle from Lean with change psychology, creating a dynamic, people-centered roadmap.
+This approach combines Lean’s PDCA cycle (Plan–Do–Check–Act) with change psychology, creating a dynamic and human-centered roadmap for transformation.

-Starting in 2014, the 5 Universals of Change emerged, helping change agents balance a "push and pull" approach in transformation processes.
-The path to becoming a modern change agent involves mastering these agile principles and tools.
+Since 2014, the 5 Universals of Change have emerged, helping change agents balance a “push and pull” approach in transformation processes.

 The 5 Universals of Change